PetterRuud/com.scinan.api/README.md

 # Not in active development.
-I moved and dont have need for this app more so I will not work any further on this.
+I moved and dont have need for this app anymore so I will not work any further on this.
 I'll be happy to add you as a maintainer, just contact me.

 # Scinan
 Support wifi climate controllers using the Scinan API https://api.scinan.com.